Meteor-Community-Packages/denormalize/README.md

 })
 ```

-cacheCount() is for the same type of relationships as "inverse" and "many-inverse". ie. each child may contain a reference to one or more parents.
+cacheCount() can be used on "inverse" and "many-inverse" relationships

 <table>
   <tr>